-The application period for the 2023 Pacifica Synod Latino Ministry Endowment Fund Partnership Support Grants is now open until December 31, 2022.
+The application period for the 2023 Pacifica Synod Latino Ministry Endowment Fund Partnership Support Grants is closed and awards have been distributed.

 The Pacifica Synod Latino Ministry Endowment Fund, formed from a merger of the St. Mary’s and Santa Ana Accounts by action of the Synod Council on March 12, 2005, provides assistance and support to congregations with existing Latino ministries and/or congregations intending to develop new Latino ministries.